Women in Tennis Race for History (TRH Ranking)

 Currently, the Williams sisters dominate the rankings, and it's expected that changes will occur as we incorporate data, rather than relying on the current performance of the players.
 Unlike the immovable podium of the TRH Ranking for men (Djokovic-Federer-Nadal), the women's ranking is not same.

-Serena Williams could face a substantial challenge from players like Steffi Graf and Martina Navratilova in retaining her top spot, and Venus Williams is certain to relinquish her current second place in the ranking.
+Serena Williams could face a substantial challenge from players like Steffi Graf, Chris Evert and Martina Navratilova in retaining her top spot, and Venus Williams is certain to relinquish her current second place in the ranking.

 As we delve into the rankings, we'll observe how players with varying qualities are positioned.
 It's important to note that determining the greatest women's tennis player in history (the tennis GOAT) is subjective and depends on numerous factors, including statistics (with the number of Grand Slam titles being the most popular), career longevity, playing style, and, above all, personal preferences.